 He is currently Deputy Director of Global Security at Global Communities, a global development organization committed to working in partnership with communities worldwide to bring about sustainable, impactful changes that improve the lives and livelihoods of the vulnerable.
 Before joining Global Communities, Amaury held positions in security management, crisis response, and threat analysis at Education Development Center (EDC) International Relief and Development (IRD), Creative Associates, CHF International (now Global Communities), Control Risks, and the Center for Nonproliferation Studies.

 He co-founded and was Secretary of INSSA and remains on the organization’s Board of Directors.
-Additionally, he was a founding member and Chair of U.S. State Departments Overseas Security Advisory Council's (OSAC) International Development Working Group (IDWG) and is a member of OSAC’s Pan-Asian and Middle East/North Africa Regional Council Steering Committees, and.
-He is an active member of InterAction’s Security Advisory Group (SAG) and also serves on the Board of Advisors of the American Mandarin Society.
+Additionally, he was a founding member and Chair of U.S. State Departments Overseas Security Advisory Council's (OSAC) International Development Working Group (IDWG) and is a member of OSAC’s Middle East/North Africa Regional Council Steering Committee.
+He also serves on the Board of Advisors of the American Mandarin Society.
 He previously served on the International Leadership Council of the Monterey Institute.

 Amaury earned an MA in International Policy Studies from the Monterey Institute of International Studies focusing on the nexus of terrorism and transnational crime, and its effects on security and development of post-conflict and failed states.
 He earned a BA in Political Science (International Relations emphasis) with minors in Global Peace & Security and East Asian Languages and Cultural Studies from the University of California, Santa Barbara.
 He has certificates in Project Management from Georgetown University as well as Advanced Mandarin Chinese from Tsinghua University and Beijing Normal University, in Beijing, China.
 He speaks fluent French and advanced Mandarin Chinese, with a working knowledge of Spanish and has traveled extensively throughout Europe, Africa, Asia, the Middle East, and South America.